Plus 18% GST as currently applicable.

-Includes all meals breakfast, lunch and dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep, services of our resident naturalist, all entrances fees Jeep entry fees, forest guide fees etc. and all applicable taxes.
+Includes all meals breakfast, lunch, and dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep service of our resident naturalist, all entrances fees Jeep entry fees, forest guide fees, etc.

-Includes all meals breakfast, lunch and dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep, services of our resident naturalist, all entrances fees Jeep entry fees, forest guide fees etc and all applicable taxes.
-Also Transportation by a private chauffeur driven air conditioned car from Khajuraho, Jabalpur, Umaria, Katni or Kanha Jungle Lodge.
+Includes all meals breakfast, lunch, and dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep, services of our resident naturalist, all entrances fees, Jeep entry fees, forest guide fees, etc .
+Also Transportation by a private chauffeur-driven air-conditioned car from Nagpur, Jabalpur, Raipur, Gondia, or Bandhavgarh Jungle Lodge.

 If resident outside India